banner

 Dealing with Trouble

-Sheba began the rebellion (David probably wrote Psalm 140 about this time).
+David returns to the palace, but not to a united nation.
+King David had to repress Sheba’s rebellion.
+Sheba begins the rebellion.
 David’s troops under Joab’s command pursue Sheba to Abel Beth Maacah, a city of Israel.

 A wise woman from the town intercedes for her people, asking the commander why they are attacking her city.
 When she discovers Joab only wants Sheba, the woman promises to have his head tossed over the wall.
 When that happens, Joab is satisfied, and they retreat and go home.
 Her quick wisdom saves her town.